- Intuitive platform

 Investment Products Portfolio

-The Plus500 portfolio has over 2000 CFDs available, including 50 currency pairs and several cryptocurrencies.
+The Plus500 portfolio has over 2000 CFDs available, including 50 currency pairs and several cryptocurrencies (availability subject to regulation).
 Instead of charging a commission for its trades, this CFD broker contains the costs within the spread they receive for each transaction.
 There are no trading discounts for clients that use large volumes, and the spread remains the same even if they trade one lot or 1000 lots.